nodejs/admin/social-team.md

 # Social Team

-Node.js as a project has a Social Team, a joint team between the TSC and CommComm to which the project has delegated management of official social media.
+Node.js as a project has a Social Team, a joint team between the TSC and CommComm to which the project has delegated the management of its official social media.

 ## Responsibilities